rhakbari/cloud-pricing-calculator/README.md

-This is a cloud pricing calculator app like [Linode](https://www.linode.com/cloud-pricing-calculator/)
+This is a cloud pricing calculator app like [Linode](https://www.linode.com/cloud-pricing-calculator/).
+If you want to demo this applciation, it is running on this [Link](https://calculator.qcloud.pk/)

 ## Getting Started